Iteration 2: Test-Driven Development II and Git

 Put AlphaStone under software configuration management control using Git and AU GitLab as repository/"origin" hosting.

-Be sure to create a feature branch, named iteration2, and associated GitLab Merge Request, and make your AlphaStone (continued) TDD work happen there.
+Be sure to create a feature branch, named iteration2, (and optionally, an associated GitLab Merge Request,) and make your AlphaStone (continued) TDD work happen there.

 Ensure that your repository is private and that your TA is granted clone/read access ('Reporter', not only 'Guest') so they can pull your repository.